 Canadian War Museum

 Tanks, jet fighters, artillery and art are just some of the impressive items that represent Canada’s war history at the Canadian War Museum.
-You can also learn about the campaign that ended World War I through artifacts, artwork, documents and photos during the Victory 1918 – The Last 100 days exhibit (October 26, 2018-March 31, 2019).
-In Novembre, the museum hosts special Remembrance events and activities.
+The building’s architecture is based on the theme of regeneration, with energy-efficient features like a green roof, and symbolism like the morse code windows that spell out “Lest We Forget”.
+In November, the museum hosts special Remembrance events and activities.
 At exactly 11:00 a.m. on November 11 each year, a beam of sunlight shines through a single window into Memorial Hall to perfectly frame the headstone from the grave of Canada’s Unknown Soldier.
 A moving experience!

-Ottawa’s national museums are an amazing and easy way to discover Canada’s treasures.
-To maximize your museum musings, get the Museums Passport and save.
+And to maximize your museum musings, get the Museums Passport and save.
 Happy exploring!